Aliases for DGAT1 Gene

 GeneCards Summary for DGAT1 Gene

 DGAT1 (Diacylglycerol O-Acyltransferase 1) is a Protein Coding gene.
-Diseases associated with DGAT1 include congenital chronic diarrhea with protein-losing enteropathy and diarrhea 7.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include transferase activity, transferring acyl groups and retinol O-fatty-acyltransferase activity.
-An important paralog of this gene is SOAT2.
+Diseases associated with DGAT1 include Diarrhea 7, Protein-Losing Enteropathy Type and Congenital Diarrhea 7 With Exudative Enteropathy.
+Among its related pathways are Glycerophospholipid biosynthesis and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and 2-acylglycerol O-acyltransferase activity.
+An important paralog of this gene is SOAT1.